About the Uniform Crime Reporting Program

-The seven Part I offense classifications included the violent crimes of murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault, and the property crimes of burglary, larceny-theft, and motor vehicle theft.
+The seven Part I offense classifications included the violent crimes of murder and nonnegligent manslaughter, rape (legacy & revised), robbery, and aggravated assault, and the property crimes of burglary, larceny-theft, and motor vehicle theft.
 By congressional mandate, arson was added as the eighth Part I offense category in 1979.

 In January 1930, 400 cities representing 20 million inhabitants in 43 states began participating in the UCR Program.
 Congress enacted Title 28, Section 534, of the